Unramified Brauer groups of symmetric products and the Brauer-Manin obstructions: Introduction

-where $inv_{v}: \Br(k_{v})\rightarrow \bQ/bZ$ is the local invariant at the place $v$ and $b(x_{v})$ denotes the evaluation of $b$ at the local point $x_{v}$.
+where $\operatorname{inv}_{v}: \Br(k_{v})\rightarrow \bQ/\bZ$ is the local invariant at the place $v$ and $b(x_{v})$ denotes the evaluation of $b$ at the local point $x_{v}$.

-The Brauer–Manin set of $X$ is defined as the left kernel of this pairing:
+The Brauer–Manin set of $X$ is defined as the left kernel of this pairing

-then by class field theory, the set $X(k)$ of rational points is contained in $X(\A_{k})^{\Br}$.
-So the condition $X(\A_{k})^{\Br}= \emptyset$ gives an obstruction to the existence of the rational points.
+By class field theory, the set $X(k)$ of rational points is contained in $X(\A_{k})^{\Br}$.
+So the condition $X(\A_{k})^{\Br}= \varnothing$ gives an obstruction to the existence of global rational points.
 We say that \emph{the Brauer–Manin obstruction is the only obstruction to the Hasse principle for rational points} (abbreviated \emph{HPBMrp}) if the implication

 holds.
-Similarly, because the Brauer–Manin set is closed, the closure of $X(k)$ satisfies $\overline{X(k)} \subseteq \bigl[\prod_v X(k_v)\bigr]^{\Br}$.
+Similarly, because the Brauer–Manin set is closed, the closure of $X(k)$ satisfies $\overline{X(k)} \subseteq X(\A_{k})^{\Br}$.
 We say that \emph{the Brauer–Manin obstruction is the only obstruction to weak approximation for rational points} (abbreviated \emph{WABMrp}) if

 Similarly, for 0-cycles of degree $n$, we can define: \begin{enumerate} \item\emph{ The Brauer--Manin obstruction is the only obstruction to the Hasse principle for 0-cycles of degree $n$ (abbreviated $\text{HPBM0cyc}^{n}$)}, see Definition~\ref{Definition:HPBM0cyc}. \item \emph{The Brauer--Manin obstruction is the only obstruction to the weak approximation for 0-cycles of degree $n$ (abbreviated $\text{WABM0cyc}^{n}$)}, see Definition~\ref{Definition:WABM0cyc}. \end{enumerate}